What is Lostisland and does it have any territory?

 No. Lostisland is a free association rather than a place where to live, we don’t grant residence permits, accept refugees, etc. Please do not apply for Lostislandic citizenship if your motivation is to move to another country.

 That said, in July 2012 Captain Martin Legof, the Minister of Transport of Lostisland, arranged a vessel expedition to Hunter Island for the purpose of planting a Lostislandic flag on its soil.
-The possibility of arranging another expedition, as well as for offering individual tours to Hunter Island, is presently under consideration, but our possibilities are limited due to the unsolved territorial dispute over the island, in which we do not take any sides.
+However, at the moment there is no possibility of visiting Hunter Island, and the situation is complicated by an unsolved territorial dispute over the island, in which we do not take any sides.

 No. The Federal Republic of Lostisland doesn’t issue passports, please don’t apply for Lostislandic citizenship if your motivation is to obtain a travel document.
 As a confirmation of your status of a Lostislandic citizenship, once your application is accepted you’ll receive a PDF version of your Certificate of Citizenship, and afterwards you can purchase its paper version, signed and stamped by the Life President, or a plastic Identity Card.